datadingbat/autobot-elastic/README.md

 ## Prerequisites

-* AWS CLI configured with appropriate credentials
 * Python 3.x
 * Ansible 2.9+
+* SSH Keypair authentication support (See Step 6 in Quick Start below)
+* For CloudFormation automation, you'll also need:
-* A valid EC2 key pair
+* * A valid EC2 key pair
+* * AWS CLI configured with appropriate credentials
-* Your IP address for security group configuration
+* * Your IP address for security group configuration

 ## Quick Start